tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 }
 $$

-But each theory has different assumption about how the angle of the indifference curves depends on the placement of element C.
+But each theory has different assumption about how the slope of the indifference curves depends on the placement of the options.

 ---